$k$-type Chaos for Induced Group Actions on Hyperspaces: Introduction

+Using this $k$-type order, we study $k$-type transitivity, $k$-type weak mixing, $k$-type mixing, $k$-type poximal pairs, $k$-type asymptotic pairs, and $k$-type Li-Yorke chaos as they appear for $\mathbb{Z}^d$-actions in the literature \cite{aboobacker2025ktype,oprocha2007chain,shah2015different,shah2015note}.
+Our focus is on understanding how these $k$-type dynamical properties of a $\mathbb{Z}^d$-action on $X$ relate to the corresponding properties of the induced action on the hyperspace $\SubX$.

-The structure of this paper is as follows: In Section \ref{sec:preliminaries}, we write the necessary definitions for group actions on metric spaces, including our generalizations of topological transitivity, weak mixing, mixing, periodic points, and sensitive dependence on initial conditions.
-We also define the hyperspace $\SubX$ and its topology.
-Section \ref{sec:mainresults} presents our main results, demonstrating equivalences and implications for dynamical properties between $(X, \Gamma)$ and $(\SubX, \GammaHat)$.
+The organization of the paper is as follows.
+In Section~\ref{sec:preliminaries}, we collect the necessary preliminaries on hyperspace topology and the $k$-type dynamical notions used throughout the paper.
+Section~\ref{sec:mainresults} contains our main results, where we establish implications and equivalences between $k$-type dynamical properties of $(X,T)$ and those of the induced action on $(\SubX,\hat{T})$.